filippanilsson/dd2480-CI/README.md

 ## Build requirements
 * JDK 21
+* Maven 2
 * GitHub account
 * Personal Access Token (PAT)

 ### Build instructions
 To build the project, go into the root directory of the project and run `mvn test` in your terminal.
-This will compile the project and run all tests using JUnit.
+This will build the project and run all tests using JUnit.

 ### Webhook
 Our server exposes the port `8012`, and we recommend using `ngrok` to tunnel incoming requests.
 The server triggers the build using webhook requests from GitHub.

 ### Configuring a Personal Access Token
 This server sends requests to the GitHub REST API, which requires a Personal Access Token.

-Create a file called `.env` in the root of your project, then follow these [steps](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to generate a personal access token (give it `repo` access).
-Then, put the line `ci_token=<YOUR TOKEN HERE>` into the .env file.
+You can generate one by doing these [steps](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).
+To use the PAT in your current session, set the PAT as an environment variable in your command line:
+* Mac OS X or Linux: `export ci_token=<YOUR TOKEN HERE>`
+* Windows: `set CI_TOKEN=<YOUR TOKEN HERE>` (Command Line) or `$Env:CI_TOKEN="<YOUR TOKEN HERE>"` (PowerShell)

 ## Running the server ##
+(We assume that you have installed Maven and set the path variable)
 1. Set up port forwarding and Webhook for your repo
+2. Set up your personal access token (see section above)
-2. run `mvn test` in the root of your project to trigger the building process locally
+2. run `mvn test` in the root of your project to trigger the building and testing process locally
 3. run `mvn clean compile exec:java` to start the server
 4. Go to `localhost:8012` in your browser
 5. Push a commit to your repo